McIntosh MC-2300: Design

 During the 1970s, the MC-2300 was an expensive piece of audio equipment, with a retail price of $1799 by the time of its discontinuation in 1980.
-That being said, its outstanding power and sound production quality made it a valued part of many recording studios and although some people prefer the sound of tube amplifiers, the overall greater reliability and freedom from repair of the newer solid-state amps was a major vote in their favor.
+The amplifier's outstanding power and sound production quality made it a valued part of many recording studios, and although some people prefer the sound of tube amplifiers, the overall greater reliability and freedom from repair of the newer solid-state amps was a major vote in their favor.

 History

 The improvisational rock band the Grateful Dead employed 48 McIntosh MC-2300 amps as the main power source for their enormous public-address system, the Wall of Sound.
 Designed by Owsley "Bear" Stanley and others, this system utilized more than 26,000 watts of continuous power fed into JBL and Electrovoice speakers and was renowned for its natural, low-distortion stereo sound which carried for 600 feet without significant degradation.
 The Wall of Sound was only in use from March to October 1974.

 In late July 1973, the Grateful Dead played at the Watkins Glen Summer Jam in the Finger Lakes region of New York State, along with the Band and the Allman Brothers Band.
 This concert was attended by 600,000 people - twice the number that went to the Woodstock festival in August 1969.
 Due to the crowd's enormous size, a significant number of concertgoers could neither see the stage, nor adequately hear the music projecting from it.
 Additional broadcast towers were set up, but this required more amplification power.
 Sound engineer Janet Furman was dispatched by helicopter with $6000 cash to nearby Binghamton, site of McIntosh Laboratories, to obtain five additional MC 2300 amps.
 Despite the fact that it was the weekend, she was able to locate the owner, buy the amps off the factory floor, and fly back to the festival site, with the overloaded helicopter skirting high-rise buildings and narrowly avoiding catastrophe in the process.
 Thanks to a combination of persistence and luck, the extra MC 2300's were incorporated into the sound system, successfully providing high-quality music to the gigantic crowd.

 Grateful Dead guitarist Jerry Garcia also favored the MC-2300, using one for many years in his equipment stack (see picture).
 On 14 October 2021 during a Sotheby's auction titled From the Vault: Property from the Grateful Dead and Friends Garcia's last stage rack containing a MC-2300 sold for 226,800 USD.
-More impressively, Garcia's personal MC-2300 - known as “Budman” due to the Budweiser-affiliated mascot sticker - sold at the same auction for 378,000 USD.
+More impressively, Garcia's personal MC-2300 - known as "Budman" due to the Budweiser-affiliated mascot sticker - sold at the same auction for 378,000 USD.
 This amp is the longest-serving piece of Grateful Dead-used equipment.
 In total, seven MC-2300s were sold: